ilyla/Sleepy-Story-Samantha/Chapter 4 - The Game.md

 `*The_Id_Monster: So what did you do?
 Did you orgasm? :3*`

-  Samantha was a little surpised by that last message.
+  Samantha was a little surprised by that last message.
 Her friend had never directly talked about erotic things like this before.
 She looked at the message again.

 `*The_Id_Monster: So what did you do?
 Did you get hypnotized? :3

   She had misread it, but something seemed off...
 Something had stirred inside of her, and made her feel... aroused?
-The feeling was extremely faint, so she dismissed it, and returned to the converstion.
+The feeling was extremely faint, so she dismissed it, and returned to the conversation.

 `*Tweety44: I think I was, actually.*`